Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 CPAP Machine (With Humidifier)90 Watts10.5 Hours

-Kitchen appliances are notorious power hogs because they use electricity to generate heat or run large compressor motors.
+Kitchen appliances and heaters are notorious power hogs because they use electricity to generate heat or run large compressor motors.

 ApplianceAverage Power DrawEstimated Runtime on 100Ah Lithium